 Eligibility: Tier 6 members, with the exception of those retiring under special retirement plans, must have ten years of service and be at least age 55 to be eligible to collect a retirement benefit.
-The full benefit age for Tier 6 members is age 63 for ERS members.
+The full benefit age for Tier 6 members is age 63.